c-grigsby/c-grigsby/README.md

       "Association for Computing Machinery (ACM)"
     ]
   },
-  currentFocus: "The Yeti is a real thing.",
-}
+  currentFocus: "This is the last night in my body.", }
 ```